miketommus/FATools_dev/dev-notes-FATools.md

 Function to post-process GCMS data and convert peak areas into FAME concentrations.

 * Need to add better error messaging about which FA are missing from rf_map.
+* Add warning if FA are not converted when user doesn't input an rf_map.

 ```r
 # example compound peak area data